nats-io/nats.ws/README.md

  - [Request signatures have changed to `request(subject: string, data?: Uint8Array, options?: {timeout: number, headers?: MsgHdrs})`
  - `addEventListener()` for getting lifecycle events has been removed.
 The async iterator `status()` is the mechanism for receiving connection change updates.
  - `closed(): Promise<void|Error>` returns a promise that resolves when the client closes.
 If the promise _resolves_ to an error, the error is the reason for the close.
+ - `url` connection property has been removed - use `servers` (it can be a string or array of strings)

 ## Installation